-Mariya Oktyabrskaya's husband was killed by the Nazis, so she became a tank driver in the Red Army.
+After Mariya Oktyabrskaya's husband died in battle during World War 2, she became a tank driver in the Red Army.

 Desperate times call for desperate measures and when the Nazis betrayed the Soviets in 1941 after signing a non-aggression pact, every Russian citizen was called upon to play his (or her) part in “The Great Patriotic War.”
 That included Mariya Oktyabrskaya.

 Women In The Red Army